HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 - Zero extra message(SWIM style failure detection) : ***Piggyback on Failure Detector messages***
   - Infection-style Dissemination

-Piggyback: Whenever processes receive these message, they do the same as they did before but in addition they also look at what is being piggybacked and use that to update their membership lists.
+Piggyback: Whenever processes receive these message, they do the same as they did before but in addition they also look at what is being piggybacked and use that to update their membership lists.(ack와 데이터를 같이 송신)

 #### Infection-Style Dissemination